levent1ozgur/Okutagon/README.md

-# Okutagon
+# &#11203; Okutagon

-Okutagon is a tool that designed to help you quickly and easily install applications on your pc, for example right after formatting the pc.this tool uses the package manager called chocolatey for windows and homebrew for macos/linux, with just a few clicks, you can select the applications you want to install and generate a script code that will automatically install them all at once.
+Okutagon is your ultimate post-formatting companion, designed to make installing applications on your PC seamless and efficient.
+Whether you're setting up a fresh system or simply need to install a batch of tools, Okutagon leverages powerful package managers—**Chocolatey** for Windows and **Homebrew** for macOS/Linux—to handle the heavy lifting.

+With just a few clicks, you can:
+- Select the applications you need.
+- Generate a fully automated installation script.
+- Install everything at once with minimal effort.

+Say goodbye to tedious manual setups and let Okutagon streamline your workflow.

+---

+## 🚀 Features

+- **Cross-Platform Support**: Compatible with Windows, macOS, and Linux.
+- **Batch Installation**: Install multiple applications in one go.
+- **User-Friendly Interface**: Intuitive design for quick and easy use.
+- **Time-Saving Efficiency**: Perfect for fresh system setups or rapid deployment.

+---

-## Contributing
+## 🤝 Contributing

-If you encounter any bugs or issues while using okutagon, please feel free to report them on the official github repository.
+We welcome contributions from the community!
+Found a bug, have a feature request, or want to improve the code?
+Visit the [Okutagon official GitHub repository](https://github.com/levent1ozgur/okutagon) and open an issue or pull request.
+Let's build something amazing together.

+---

-## LICENSE
+## 📄 License

-Okutagon is released under the creative commons non-commercial (cc by-nc) license.
+Okutagon is released under the **Creative Commons Attribution-NonCommercial (CC BY-NC)** license.

-You are free to use, modify, and distribute the application for non-commercial purposes under the terms of this license.
+- **You Can**: Use, modify, and share Okutagon for non-commercial purposes.
+- **You Can't**: Use Okutagon for commercial purposes without explicit permission.

-For more information, please refer to the license file included in the application package.
+For full details, please refer to the [LICENSE](./LICENSE) file included in the project.

+---